corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 ### `FungibleToken` class

 A fungible token is represented by the `FungibleToken` class.

-It must always have:
+To create and issue a fungible token, you must ensure it has:

 * A `TokenType` - which you can define manually, or use define using a specified fiat or digital currency.
 * A `Holder` so the person holding the token is clear.